 Just six recruits from 114 begin cop training

 (CNS): Five men and one woman from a diverse range of backgrounds began the classroom element of their RCIPS training Monday.
 The 2017 recruit class is smaller than police management said they had hoped after they received 114 applications during last September’s recruitment campaign.
-Once minimum qualifications were met, exams were taken, fitness tested and interviews conducted, just nine people were offered a place in the class with three people turning down the offer because of the pay.
+Once the minimum qualifications were met, criminal record checks made, exams taken, fitness tested and interviews conducted, just nine people were offered a place in the class with three people turning down the offer because of the pay.

 “Recruiting local officers is a primary goal for the RCIPS, and it is our obligation to build the next generation of police officers and future leaders now,” said Police Commissioner David Byrne.
 “While we would have liked a larger local recruit class this year, I am encouraged by the enthusiasm and intelligence evident in our new recruits.”